-The Investment Manager uses a combination of internal research (informed by publicly available sources disclosed by investee companies) and third-party data sources to attain each of the environmental and/ or social characteristics promoted by the Fund.
+The Investment Manager uses a combination of internal research (informed by publicly available sources disclosed by investee companies) and third-party data sources to attain each of the environmental and/or social characteristics promoted by the Fund.
 The environmental and/or social characteristics promoted by the Fund are listed below as well as the data sources.

-UN Global Compact policy Internal proprietary research, public disclosures, Sustainalytics, MSCI Business activity-based exclusions Internal proprietary research, public disclosures, Sustainalytics, MSCI Holdings voted in line with Baillie Gifford's ESG Principles and Guidelines document Internal proprietary research, aided by Glass Lewis, ISS, BoardEx, Si2, ZD Proxy, IiAS, and public disclosures WACI MSCI, FactSet Investments that satisfactorily meet the qualitative assessment against the IAT framework Internal proprietary research, public disclosures
+UN Global Compact policy Internal proprietary research, public disclosures, Sustainalytics, MSCI Business activity-based exclusions Internal proprietary research, public disclosures, Sustainalytics, MSCI Holdings voted in line with Baillie Gifford's ESG Principles Internal proprietary research, aided by Glass Lewis, ISS, BoardEx, Si2, and Guidelines document ZD Proxy, liAS, and public disclosures

 Where data is extracted from third party providers, the Investment Manager evaluates their methodology and coverage at the outset (initial due diligence) and then carries out spot checks of the data each month, escalating issues to the third-party provider where necessary.
 A dedicated team is tasked with ensuring effective relationships and operational interactions with key third-party providers, recognising that effective use of third-party vendors can support client service and stewardship activities.
 The level of oversight depends on the nature of the services provided.
 Providers of critical or important services and those that have access to sensitive data are subject to a vendor management framework.

 The Investment Manager is regularly adding more automated quality checking of third-party data.
 Data metrics required for reporting are currently calculated in house in line with recognised guidance and regulations.
 The Investment Manager is actively improving data processing, introducing automation where possible and looking for ways to receive and ingest data from a wider set of data providers.
-However, there is sometimes a reliance on estimated data when it comes to the business activity-based exclusions and WACI commitments of the Fund.
-Third party- providers occasionally make estimates of revenue exposures relating to business activity-based exclusions where disclosure is lacking; proportionally, less data is estimated than not.
-Regarding WACI, a large proportion of data is estimated by third-party providers due to general lack of disclosure of Scope 3 emissions.
+However, there is sometimes a reliance on estimated data when it comes to the business activity-based exclusions.
+Third party-providers occasionally make estimates of revenue exposures relating to business activity-based exclusions where disclosure is lacking; proportionally, less data is estimated than not.